general stuff (updated Sun 24 Jul, 2022)

 - PMDD stuff also seems to have been successfully treated thanks to a wonderful GP; the Royal Women’s Hospital in Melbourne were oddly unhelpful (they were quite unsympathetic to issues like body dysphoria brought on by heavy menstruation, for example)

-- reading and editing some fresh Concrete Queer submissions!
+- reading and editing some fresh Concrete Queers submissions!
 It’s no secret that I’m a nerd, but I really enjoy editing poetry and combing through poems to get them to their personal best.
 It feels more healing to be invested in others’ work rather than my own at present…not sure why

 - our Disabled QBIPOC Collective has some good things brewing which will soon come to light!
 We were always real, but it’s nice that folks outside of us are taking us seriously too